LostInBrittany/wasm-codelab/step-05/README.md

-#  DevFest Nantes 2019 WebAssembly Codelab - Step 04 - Using WebAssembly Studio - Conway's Game of Life
+#  JFokus 2020 WebAssembly Codelab - Step 04 - Using WebAssembly Studio - Conway's Game of Life

 In this step we are building a [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) demo, using an [AssemblyScript](https://github.com/AssemblyScript/assemblyscript) library.